rahulgorai22/amazon/README.md

 # amazon

-1. K largest elements from a big file or array.
+1. Find pairs with a given sum.